EEN421/EEN421.github.io/_posts/🔪 Cutting Through the Noise: Reducing Fortinet Teardown Traffic in Microsoft Sentinel.md

 <br/>
 <br/>

-# 🔧 The Fix: Filter the Noise, Keep the Signal
+⚡ Build out our DCR Logic for Fortinet to Filter the Noise, not the Signal

 I refine my Sentinel ingestion rules using **KQL-based filters** that exclude teardown-only messages while retaining high-value network telemetry.